-- 1. Demonstrate and expanded knowledge base in research methodologies and techniques. - 2.
-Conduct experiments with minimal guidance. - 3.
+- 1. Demonstrate an expanded knowledge base in research methodologies and techniques. - 2.
+Propose original research questions. - 3.
 Critically read and evaluate primary research literature and apply it to their research project. - 4.
 Successfully manage their time to complete a research project. - 5.
-Gain laboratory experiences to increase competitive position when applying for industrial or academic research fellowships or positions. - 6.
+Gain experiences to increase competitiveness for positions when applying for industrial or academic research fellowships or positions. - 6.
 Disseminate their research at a local, regional, or national meeting. - 7.
 Use the scientific method, generate hypotheses, and/or design experiments.